caterpixie/Junimo/Junimo/README.md

 3. Restart the PebbleHost server.
 This will add the `add_chore` command into the commands list so it will show up in Discord.
 4. Manually add the chores using the command (necessary variables in order detailed above).

 All code for this portion of the bot is found in the `chores.py` file.
-All configuration can be done in the top portion of the file, labeled "CONFIGURATION"
+All configuration can be done in the top portion of the file, labeled "CONFIGURATION"</br></br>

 Explanation of variables that can be changed:
 - `ALLOWED_INTERVAL_DAYS`: Accepted intervals, in days, for the `/add_chore` command.
 Example: if you want to post a specific chore every 3 days, you would need to add "3" to this list.
 - `CHORE_PING_ROLE_ID`: Role ID for the chore of the day ping role.
 - `CHORE_EMBED_COLOR`: Color of the embed.
 Default is 0xFFA4C6.

-Posting is done through the Junimaid webhook for the #of-the-day server in an embed. **The webhook URL can be updated in the .env file**
+Posting is done through the Junimaid webhook for the #of-the-day server in an embed. **The webhook URL can be updated in the .env file**</br></br>

 ## Starboard